raspberrypilearning/getting-started-with-gpio-zero/worksheet.md

 1. It would be great if you could make the led switch on, only when the button is being held down.
 With gpiozero, that's easy.

 1. There are two methods of the Button class called `when_pressed` and `when_released`.
-These don't block the flow of the program, so if they are placed in a loop, the program will continue to cycle indefinately.
+These don't block the flow of the program, so if they are placed in a loop, the program will continue to cycle indefinitely.

 1. Modify your code to look like this: